SalonDesDevs/javaskript/README.md

 JavaSkript - A gamejam project from SDD Meetup 2020
 -------------------------------------------------------------------------------
+## What's the goal?
+Finish the game under 10 seconds.

 ## To run distribution

 To build, be sure you have [node](http://nodejs.org) installed.
 Clone the project: